A review on the equation of state of color superconductivity via holography: CSC phase equation of state

 And we have the Euclidean action:

 Hence the free energy density

 and the pressure

 The CSC phase in the boundary appears because of condensation of the diquark.
+This condensation breaks the $U(1)_B$ of the baryon symmetry.
 In this holographic model, it corresponds to the spontaneously broken $U(1)$ symmetry in the bulk.
-In this model, the $U(1)$ charge is kept fixed, the condensation of the scalar field in the bulk is triggered by the chemical potential, and this chemical potential corresponds to the baryon chemical potential asscociated with the density of matter in the core of a neutron star \cite{nam2021more}.
-At the critical chemical potential $\mu=\mu_c$ the CSC phase transition occurs (the role of the critical chemical potential, $\mu_c$, analogy to the critical temperature $T_c$ in metallic superconductivity.
-However, the CSC phase occurs when $\mu\geq\mu_c$ instead of $T\leq T_c$ in metallic superconductivity).
+In this model, the $U(1)$ charge is kept fixed, the condensation of the scalar field in the bulk is triggered by the chemical potential, and this chemical potential corresponds to the baryon chemical potential asscociated with the density of matter in the inner core of a massive compact star (in case of hot compact star) \cite{nam2021more}.
+At the critical chemical potential $\mu=\mu_c$ the CSC phase transition occurs (the role of the critical chemical potential, $\mu_c$, analogy to the critical temperature $T_c$ in metallic superconductivity).
+However, in the holographic CSC phase, we use the critical chemical potential because even $T=0$ if $\mu>\mu_c$ the CSC phase also appear and hence the CSC phase is characterized by $\mu_c$ instead of the critical temperature $T_c$ in metallic superconductivity.
 In the limit of $\mu=\mu_c$, the back reaction of the bulk scalar field is negligible.
 At $\mu=\mu_c$, $\psi=0$ and we have

 Above the critical chemical potential $\mu>\mu_c$, because the condensation of the diquark which corresponds to non-trivial bulk scalar fields $\psi$.
 The condensation of the pairs of quarks breaks the $SU(3)_C$ symmetry and this corresponds to the spontaneous breaking of the $U(1)$ symmetry in the bulk.
 Because the $U(1)$ symmetry is broken spontaneously in the bulk theory, we have $J_C=0$ and $C\neq 0$ from \eqref{boundary psi} we see that the asymptotic behavior of the bulk scalar field $\psi(r)$ becomes: